khongcodes/khongcodes/README.md

 I'm Kevin, a full stack software engineer.
 Building a house made of React and SASS 🏠 Currently training in Java Spring development as an engineer at HCL America.

-My pronouns are he/him or they/them.
+My preferred pronouns are they/them.

 When I'm not designing or coding or studying new ways to do both, you might find me:
 - 🛹 Practicing my downhill longboard control